fourieraudio/docs/manual/transform.client/home/plugin-grids.md

 # Plugin Grids

-Plugin grids let you get quick akjccess to a pre-configured layout of specific plugins from your show.
+Plugin grids let you get quick access to a pre-configured layout of specific plugins from your show.

 You can have as many plugin grids as you like, to allow you to configure your